 After that you will be able to take out, form small balls and roll them in the carob (or cacao) and coconut flakes.

 These are amazing and so worth sharing with friends!
 Need a gift?
 Stick them in a jar, decorate and hand them to loved ones!

-I know Roland is also working on his favorites now, so I will head over to read what he requested!
+I know Roland is also working on his favorites now, so I will head over to read his take!

 What are you making this Valentine’s Day?

-For Roland’s take on Valentine’s Day, click here!
+For Roland’s take on a Valentine’s Day dessert, click here!